YACS-RCOS/yacs-info/2020-spring/README.md

 ## Goals

+### Student Bugs/Features

+Begin real collaboration with students who offer feedback on the product.
+We should be able to deliver on at least 10 of the features and bugs provided by students over the semester.

+Things to develop:
+- Pipeline/Process for evaluating user feedback and engagement
+- Idea Funnel — What ideas are built and which are dismissed for a later date

 ### User System

 At the current moment, it appears the most important project to finish is the user system.
 This will enable us to collect data to then provide the administration about improving and observing course selection before the courses hit SIS.